 - An influx of asylum seekers into Europe has caused some localised disruption to cross-border road and train services in recent years.
 More disruptions are possible so have back-up plans.
-See
+See Local travel.

 - There is a threat of terrorist attack.
 Terrorist attacks have occurred in a number of European cities.
 Terrorists are likely to plan attacks in Bosnia and Herzegovina.
 Be alert in public places such and places of mass gathering.
 See

 - Lethal unmarked landmines and other unexploded ordnances are a hazard.
 See

 Consulate in Sarajevo headed by an Honorary Consul which provides limited consular assistance.
 The

 Australian Embassy in Vienna provides full consular assistance to Australians in Bosnia and Herzegovina.
 See